z4kn4fein/stashbox/docs/docs/guides/service-resolution.md

 [Property/field injection](/docs/configuration/registration-configuration#property-field-injection) is also supported in cases where constructor injection is not applicable.

 Members defined with C# 11's [`required`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/required) keyword are automatically injected by the container.
+This behavior can be controlled with [registration](/docs/configuration/registration-configuration#required-member-injection) or [container](/docs/configuration/container-configuration#required-member-injection) configuration options

 :::info
 [Constructor selection](/docs/configuration/container-configuration#constructor-selection) and [property/field injection](/docs/configuration/container-configuration#auto-member-injection) is also configurable container-wide.